kecleveland/kecleveland/README.md

 ### Hi there! 👋 👋
 I'm Keaunna, a ux researcher, developer, and tech enthusiast.
 Here's what I've been working on:

-- 🔭 I’m currently working on ... utilities in Python to support my master's thesis on reactions to deep fake technology on social media.
+- 🔭 I’m currently working on ... utilities in Python to support my master's thesis on reactions to deepfake tech online.
 - 🌱 I’m currently learning ... sentiment analysis in Python with NLTK.
 - 👯 I’m looking to collaborate on ... building tools and utilities to make resaerch easier for new researchers.
 - 🤔 I’m looking for help with ... machine learning algorithms.